 People with pancreatic cancer may experience the following symptoms or signs.
 Sometimes, people with pancreatic cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
 If you are concerned about a symptom or sign on this list, please talk with your doctor.

 Doctors often refer to pancreatic cancer as a silent disease because there are not many noticeable symptoms early on.
+And, there are currently no tests that can reliably find the cancer for people who do not have symptoms.
 When there are symptoms, they are similar to the symptoms of other medical conditions, such as ulcers or pancreatitis (see Risk Factors).
-Also, there are currently no blood tests that can reliably find the cancer when it is in an early stage.
 As the cancer grows, symptoms may include:

 - Yellow skin and eyes, darkening of the urine, itching, and clay-colored stool, which are signs of obstructive jaundice (blockage of the bile ducts)

 - Pain in upper abdomen or upper back

 - Painful swelling of an arm or leg due to a blood clot

 - Burning feeling in stomach or other gastrointestinal discomforts

 - Floating stools with a particularly bad odor and an unusual color due to the body not digesting fats well